dewi-alliance/hotspot-manufacturers/applications/clodpi-v2.md

 All the miner variants features a secure element, powered by ATECC608B from Microchip.
 And the key data to be secured (swarm keys, API tokens, etc) are kept in a separate partition which is encrypted and secured by using the secure element.
 In addition to that, the firmware upgrade process is also secured with encryption over the wire and at rest.
 And the firmware updates applied after verification of the authenticity of the payload.
+* Are you using an ECC608.
+Yes
+* Encrypted/locked-down firmware.
+Yes
+* Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
+Yes
+* Encrypted buses, potting and other anti-tampering measures.
+Yes
+* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes

+## Hardware Information
+* Evidence of a functioning prototype -Yes
+* What are your plans for software setup and configuration for the devices - We will be providing remote managament dashboard to users
+* Which security implementation (ECC608, TPM, TrustZone, other) are you using?
+ECC608
+* Which LoRa chipset are you planning to use in your gateway - SX1302 / S1303
+* What is the CPU - Broadcom BCM2711 quad-core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz

 ## Manufacturing Information